myreadings1/ECE211_Prog_III_25_26/README.md

 ### Exams
 - Quiz1: Date (Oct 7th, 2025): covers all material up to this date.
-   - Example1: Write a C code program to accept user input, like an integer, and print a shape like this [picture](https://drive.google.com/file/d/16PQdUGh1IYMC55qDvf2i1IlcCJ_gAt-M/view?usp=drive_link).
+   - Example1: Write a C code program to accept int as a user input and print stars on the output.
+For example, when the user input 8, the shape would be like this [picture](https://drive.google.com/file/d/16PQdUGh1IYMC55qDvf2i1IlcCJ_gAt-M/view?usp=drive_link).
    - Example2: Write a C code program to count number of ones a variable x, where x is an integer.
 - Quiz2
 - Midterm